danfruehauf/NetworkManager-ssh/README.md

  * Local port binding (`-L`)
  * Remote port binding (`-R`)

+Each of the above option take multiple arguments that are space separated.

 ### Debugging

 When things go wrong and you can't really figure out what's happening, have a look at `/var/log/messages` as you spin up the connection.